 This section explains how to write, compile, and execute Arduino programs, commonly called sketches.
-However, before you can start programming, you need to get the Arduino environment up and running.
+However, before you can start programming, you need to get the Arduino environment up as start programming, you need to get the Arduino environment up and running.